junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4298)
 - 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4298)
 - 2025-09-16 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2025-12-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8895)
+- 2025-12-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-12-18 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2025-12-18 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2025-12-19 — Message on Senate action sent to the House.
+- 2026-01-12 — Presented to President.
+- 2026-01-12 — Presented to President.
+- 2026-01-20 — Became Public Law No: 119-72.
+- 2026-01-20 — Became Public Law No: 119-72.
+- 2026-01-20 — Signed by President.
+- 2026-01-20 — Signed by President.